kitttn/temptest/Quick-Start-Guide.md

 0x14
 ````
 Notes:
-* As with i2cdetect “6” is the i2c bus number, which could be different on your AP
+* As with i2cdetect “6” is the i2c bus number
 * 0x29 is the chip address
 * 3 is the data address
 * The last argument is the mode, which is write byte/read byte (“c”) in this example